BrockAkerman/BrockAkerman.github.io/_projects/NCSU_Courses/ST501/st501-project.md

   - Probability Theory
 ---

-# Visualization of Convergence Theory in Probability and Statistics

 ### Project Overview

 This project, completed for ST 501, focused on analyzing and visualizing data using R. I used several key R packages, including `ggplot2` for creating detailed plots, `dplyr` for data manipulation, and `knitr` for generating reproducible reports.